 Source: Statistics New Zealand.

-Survey/data set: Census undertaken in 2013.
+Survey/data set: New Zealand Population Census.
 Access publicly available data from the Statistics NZ website http://archive.stats.govt.nz/Census/2013-census/profile-and-summary-reports/quickstats-work-unpaid.aspx